Aliases for DIO1 Gene

 The protein encoded by this gene belongs to the iodothyronine deiodinase family.
 It catalyzes the conversion of prohormone thyroxine (3,5,3',5'-tetraiodothyronine, T4) by 5'-deiodination to the bioactive thyroid hormone (3,5,3'-triiodothyronine, T3), which is essential for growth, differentiation and basal metabolism in vertebrates.
 It is expressed predominantly in liver and kidney and provides most of the circulating T3.
 This protein contains a selenocysteine (Sec) residue at its active site that is encoded by the UGA codon, which normally signals translation termination.
 The 3' UTRs of selenoprotein mRNAs contain a conserved stem-loop structure, designated the Sec insertion sequence (SECIS) element, that is necessary for the recognition of UGA as a Sec codon rather than as a stop signal.
 Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Apr 2016]

 GeneCards Summary for DIO1 Gene

 DIO1 (Deiodinase, Iodothyronine Type I) is a Protein Coding gene.
-Among its related pathways are Metabolism and Viral mRNA Translation.
+Among its related pathways are Thyroid hormone signaling pathway and Amine-derived hormones.
 GO annotations related to this gene include selenium binding and thyroxine 5-deiodinase activity.
 An important paralog of this gene is DIO3.